 “If you have come to help me, you are wasting your time.
-If you have come to because your liberation is bound up in mine, we can work together.” — Lilla Watson
+If you have come because your liberation is bound up with mine, then let us work together.” — Lilla Watson

-The California Adolescent Health Collaborative (CAHC), is a project of the Public Health Institute, that aims to protect and improve the wellness of Bay Area and Central Valley youth by building organizational and connections, and seeding innovation through research.
-In partnership with youth leaders and adult allies, CAHC strengthens and transforms systems and organizations so that young people develop the knowledge, skills, and resources to transform their communities and have healthy transitions to adulthood.
+The California Adolescent Health Collaborative (CAHC) to protect and improve the health and well-being of Bay Area and Central Valley youth through connecting research and practice.
+In partnership with youth leaders and their adult allies, CAHC impacts systems so that young people develop the knowledge, skills, and resources they need to transition successfully into adulthood.

 CAHC grew out of the initiative, commitment, and perseverance of a core group of individuals who attended a four-state conference held in 1995 to review states’ efforts to promote adolescent health.
 At that time, there was no existing statewide organization in California with a mission to address adolescent health and well-being from a non-categorical, multidisciplinary perspective.
 This core group continued to meet regularly and involve new members.
 By January 2001, with support from the California State Department of Health Services, Maternal and Child Health Branch, CAHC released California’s first statewide strategic plan for adolescent health, Investing in Adolescent Health: A Social Imperative for California’s Future.
 The plan has served as a model for adolescent health initiatives in California’s counties and in other states.